Aaron Hernandez Blows Kisses To Daughter Avielle In Court, Twitter Reacts To Heartbreaking Moment

 “Shayanna has ZERO brains for pulling this move – she is not a good mom,” tweeted another Twitter user, @maga4peae.

-Although there were dozens of negative tweets about Shayanna and her decision to bring her daughter, Avielle, into the courtroom, there just as many supportive tweets.
+Although there were dozens of negative tweets about Shayanna and her decision to bring her daughter, Avielle, into the courtroom, there were just as many supportive tweets.

 “People will use anything to try to villainize Shayanna Jenkins Hernandez,” Krystal Bradsher (@Staring_Krystal) tweeted.
 “Even a child’s innocent desire to see her father.”